-Vision and governance of the Institute of Genetics and Cancer.
-Formerly the Institute of Genetics and Molecular Medicine (IGMM) at the University of Edinburgh.
+Vision and governance of the Institute of Genetics and Cancer at the University of Edinburgh.

 "The joint mission of the three centres in the Institute of Genetics and Cancer is to understand development and disease by using the latest approaches in genetic, genomic, cellular and clinical science.
 Our focus is on research into human genetics and cancer, and on training the next generation in an outstanding environment for basic discovery science and translation."